 - Unemployment compensation.

 - Tips or commissions.

 - Social Security payments.

 - Public assistance payments.

 - Veterans' benefits.

-Use the Dollar Works 2 Keeping track of your spending form (PDF) to record your monthly expenses both before and after your income changed.
+- Complete the Keeping track of your spending form (PDF) to record your monthly expenses both before and after your income changed.
 Then you can fill in this information in the expense sections of the Spending plan short form.
 Here are examples of expenses to consider: